 The informal, singular subject pronoun tú (listen) indicates an intimate, amicable, and/or equal relationship between two people, and as such it is used with family, friends, lovers, colleagues, and classmates.
 Kids always use it with one another, as do most teens, even when meeting for the first time.
 Likewise, adult friends of friends often use it upon being introduced.
 Tú is also used when talking to God, children, animals, and inanimate objects.
 Using tú with someone who doesn’t fit any of these categories is likely to cause offense.

-In Argentina and some other Spanish-speaking countries, the pronoun vos is used in place of tú (and is conjugated differently).
+In Argentina and some other Spanish-speaking countries, the pronoun vos is used in place of or in addition to tú – learn more.

 Ud. = formal